Audit Trail System

 Our implementation:

-actionfield captures purpose (CREATE/UPDATE/DELETE)entity_typecategorizes data subjects (patient, appointment, form)user_idcaptures who accessedchangesJSONB captures what was processed- Retention documented in compliance.md
+actionfield captures purpose (CREATE/UPDATE/DELETE)entity_typecategorizes data subjects (patient, appointment, form)actor_id+actor_typecapture who (or what) accessedchangesJSONB captures what was processed- Retention documented in compliance.md

 Special Contexts